Cyfrin/chain-tools/README.md

 ## About

 Gas Tools is a Next.js application that provides essential Ethereum utilities for developers and users.
-It features a gas estimator for calculating transaction costs across multiple chains and a wei converter for seamless unit conversions between Wei, Gwei, and ETH.
+It features a gas estimator for calculating transaction costs across multiple chains, a wei converter for seamless unit conversions, and a fee leaderboard for comparing costs across different blockchains.

 **Features:**
 - **Gas Estimator**: Calculate transaction costs with real-time ETH prices and gas prices across Ethereum, Arbitrum, Optimism, and zkSync Era
 - **Wei Converter**: Convert between Wei, Gwei, and ETH with real-time calculations and helpful reference guides
+- **Fee Leaderboard**: Compare gas costs across different chains, ranked from cheapest to most expensive

 ## Getting Started